Zamdrist/Baseball-Schedule-Generator-Requirements/README.md

 # Baseball-Schedule-Generator-Requirements

-HIgh-Level Goal: Create a C# class library that will produce a plausible 162 game schedule for all 30 MLB teams.
+HIgh-Level Goal: Create a C# class library that will produce a realistic proposed 162 game schedule for all 30 MLB teams.

-Considerations to set aside (for now): Unplanned events that would require adjusting the schedule, such as weather or known events that would normally have to be scheduled around (stadium is unavailable due to a concert or event).
-These possibilities may be considered in the future.

 Known Facts: